weziza/SA-MP/README.md

 # SA-MPFS
-Some gathered SA-MP Fliterscript from public with a lil rework
+with a lil rework you can do anythin!
+0w0

 Feel free to use/rework/remake all of this script BUT DONT TOUCH THE CREDIT PLEASE!